ClementRepository/TerraformforAbsoluteBeginners/Project 9 AWS CLI and Terraform Install/AWS CLI and Terraform Install.md

 [Terraform Explained in 15 minutes](https://www.youtube.com/watch?v=l5k1ai_GBDE)

 ## Vocabulary
 HCL: Hashicorp Configuration Language.
 This language is used by Terraform and is considered human readable and can deploy cloud resources when configured.
+Hashicorp is the company behind Terraform.

 IaC: Infrastructure as Code which allows users to set up their work environment without needing to change everything over and over.
 This vastly speeds up the process by re-using the same configuration.